David Archuleta (album): Background

-Singles
+Promotion

 The first single, "Crush", was released to radio on August 1, 2008, and was commercially released on August 12, 2008.
 Its first week it debuted at number two on the Billboard Hot 100 with 166,000 units sold.
 The single has sold almost 2 million copies in the United States.
 The second single, "A Little Too Not Over You", a song which he co-wrote, was released to radio on January 6, 2009.

 On March 13, 2009, Archuleta released a couple of songs from David Archuleta on iTunes that were previously not available as single downloads.
 "Works for Me" came as a bonus track on the Walmart version of David Archuleta, and "Somebody Out There" was exclusive to those who pre-ordered the album on iTunes.
 Both songs were also included in a four-track EP titled Four for the Fans, released in 2010 exclusively on iTunes, before the release of Archuleta's single, "Something 'Bout Love", from his third studio album, The Other Side of Down (2010).